rlabrecque/Steamworks.NET-Docs/steammanager.md

 ---
 ## How the SteamManager script works

-The SteamManager script is what we consider the 'usermode' code.
-It provides some basic logic to setup and maintain the connection with Steam.
+The SteamManager script is what we consider the 'usermode' side of Steamworks.
+It provides some basic logic to setup and maintain the connection with Steam, and provides a decent starting spot for you to build upon.

-You will likely wish to make changes to the SteamManager script yourself and understanding why it does what it does is an important step to fully mastering Steamworks.
+You will likely need to make changes to the SteamManager script yourself, and understanding how it functions is an important step to fully mastering Steamworks.

+Alternatively you could write your own implementation if you have a platform abstraction layer yourself already.

+You can find the latest version of the SteamManager script on GitHub here: <https://github.com/rlabrecque/Steamworks.NET-SteamManager/blob/master/SteamManager.cs>

+Note that Steamworks.NET will do literally nothing without using something akin to the SteamManager script.

 ### Boilerplate